scalajp/2019.scalamatsuri.org/_candidates_en/k_bigwheel_1.md

 ---
 sbt is almost essential to writing an application in Scala.

-In this short session, we will go over the common road blocks that the beginners stumble on when writing build.sbt:
+In this short session, we will go over common road blocks that the beginners stumble on when writing build.sbt:
 1. Multi project
 2. Custom tasks
 3. How to declare task dependencies